-How to be Human is an online therapy practice supporting neurodivergent adults.
+How to be Human is an online therapy practice supporting neurodivergent adults, adolescents and couples.

 The practice exists because many neurodivergent people have had therapy experiences where they felt misunderstood, pathologised, or expected to adapt to approaches that didn’t fit how they think or experience the world.